Vichai Srivaddhanaprabha: Kasper Schmeichel says crash will always stay with him

 He continued: "I saw it all happen.
 It's not a nice memory but I've had all the support that I need.
 The club has been great and everybody has received the support that they needed."

-Goalkeeper Schmeichel was part of a delegation from the club who arrived in Bangkok on Sunday to attend Srivaddhanaprabha's funeral.
+Goalkeeper Schmeichel was part of a delegation from the club which arrived in Bangkok on Sunday to attend Srivaddhanaprabha's funeral.

 Before the Cardiff match the team wore T-shirts featuring a picture of the owner and stood for a minute's silence along with Leicester City staff and fans.